Gfuen/AWSSecurityCert/awssecuritystudy.md

     - "Condition": {"StringEquals": {"sts:ExternalId": "1337"}}
 - External IDs are an effective way of solving confused deputy attacks

+## Cloud Directory

+- Generic directory service - not Active Directory.
+Could be used for user/device management.
+- Encrypted at rest and in transit

 ## Directory Service -  Microsoft AD